juliasliu/juliasliu.github.io/_posts/2020-08-30-hello-world.markdown

 date:   2020-08-30 14:39:31 -0700
 categories: blog
 image: /assets/img/blog/2020-08-30-welcome.jpg
+caption: I bought a portable and flexible tripod so here's me using it unnecessarily to take a mirror selfie
 ---
 Two weeks ago, I had put down a calendar reminder to redo my website, and alas, after 13 days of glorious procrastination, the deed has been done.